RohaanJohn/RohaanJohn/README.md

 # <img src="https://img.icons8.com/doodle/100/000000/hello--v1.png"/> <img src="https://raw.githubusercontent.com/ABSphreak/ABSphreak/master/gifs/Hi.gif" width="30px">

 Hi!
-I am a third year computer science student at Mar Baselios College of Engineering and Technology, Trivandrum.
+I am a third year computer science student at Mar Baselios College of Engineering Trivandrum.
 I am a Django developer.
 I have made REST APIs using Django REST Framework and dynamic websites using Django Web Framework.

 Currently, my interest lies in the field of machine learning.
 So far, I learnt how to create sequential models and how to further train them so as to make accurate predictions in different instances.
 I was able to do all this using Tensorflow.
 I am familiar with Python, Java and C as well.
 My aim is to create applications that are unique and beneficial for others.